3. Creating InChIKeys for IUPAC names

 opsin = opsin_cls(".")

-After that, we use the manager API to parse the IUPAC name and generate an InChI and InChIKey:
+After that, we use the manager API to parse the IUPAC name and generate an InChI and an InChIKey:

 anInChI = inchi.generate(opsin.parseIUPACName("methane"))